personal growth and travel blog on my canvas homepage banner image

 nasi-kandhar-traditional-food-of-malaysia.jpg

 Whenever I visit a crowded market, I walk towards its backside.
 Most front streets are tourist hotspots.
-But it is in the back lanes you find the real deal.
+But it is in the back lanes that you find the real deal.
 That’s where you will see locals eating.

 Chinatown back trails overflowed with small food stalls (mostly) run by Chinese Malaysians.
-I had a hard time understanding what the food was but finally managed to secure my place at a quiet stall.
+I had a hard time understanding what the food was but finally managed to secure my place at a quiet hawker stall.
 I chose a black bean dumpling and ice tea.

 1 / 1 - malaysia traditional food chinese cuisine dumpling.jpeg